sreeram-dev/credit-fraud-detector/README.md

 Java Target: Java 8 <br/>
 Testing Engine: JUnit 5 <br/>

+Third Party Libraries Used:
+1. Picocli - https://picocli.info/ - a mighty tiny command line interface.
+2. OpenCSV - For parsing CSV files.
+3. Hamcrest - for more powerful matchers to assert in tests.

 ## Installation

 The project uses Gradle 6.8.1 as the build tool.